kempatkinson/bamazon/README.md

   * List a set of menu options:

-    * View Products for Sale
-      If a manager selects `View Products for Sale`, the app lists every available item: the item IDs, names, prices, and quantities.
+    * If a manager selects `View Products for Sale`, the app lists every available item: the item IDs, names, prices, and quantities.

-    * View Low Inventory
-     If a manager selects `View Low Inventory`, then it lists all items with an inventory count lower than five.
+    * If a manager selects `View Low Inventory`, then it lists all items with an inventory count lower than five.

-    * Add to Inventory
-     If a manager selects `Add to Inventory`, your app displays a prompt that will let the manager "add more" of any item currently in the store.
+    * If a manager selects `Add to Inventory`, your app displays a prompt that will let the manager "add more" of any item currently in the store.

-    * Add New Product
-    If a manager selects `Add New Product`, it allows the manager to add a completely new product to the store.
+    * If a manager selects `Add New Product`, it allows the manager to add a completely new product to the store.